ben-n93/ben-n93.github.io/content/blog/First Nations Named Places.md

 Title: Officially named places of First Nations origin in NSW, Australia
 Date: 2023-08-01
-Description: How I used Python to create an interactive map that shows places in NSW, Australia that have a name of First Nations origin.
+Description: How I used Python to transform JSON data create an interactive, choropleth map that shows places in NSW, Australia that have a name of First Nations origin.
 Tags: data-visualisation, geospatial-data, Python

 <!-- Google tag (gtag.js) -->